 Our lawyers, together with 13 NGOs, are taking action to appeal the approval of petrochemicals giant Ineos’s plastics plant project in the Port of Antwerp, Belgium.
 And for good this time.

-Just a few months ago, we took emergency legal action against Ineos, over their plans to develop a giant plastics plant expansion on the Port of Antwerp.
-The project risks adding more plastic to an already saturated market, as well as causing irreversible damage to the surrounding area, through deforestation of woodland, protected for its wildlife, as well adding to the unsolved plastic pellet crisis affecting Antwerp’s shoreline and nature reserves.
+In 2020, we took emergency legal action against Ineos, over its plans to build two new plastics manufacturing units in the Port of Antwerp.
+The project, valued at €3bn, risked adding more plastic to an already saturated market.
+It was also set to cause irreversible damage to the surrounding area, through deforestation of a woodland protected for its wildlife, and by adding to the unsolved plastic pellet crisis affecting Antwerp’s shoreline and nature reserves.

-In January, Ineos announced the plans for one of the two units would be suspended indefinitely.
+In January 2021, Ineos announced that plans for one of the two units would be suspended indefinitely.
 A spokesperson cited a challenging market, with demand for propylene – a key ingredient of plastic – plummeting.

 An additional concern may have been the increasing unprofitability of shale gas fracking in the US.
 Gas is a feedstock in making the key ingredients of plastic, and the commodity has been under heavy pressure from climate protection legislation worldwide.

 Our plastics lawyer, Tatiana Luján, said at the time: “This project’s environmental impacts would be so far-reaching, we believe the authorities should not be able to authorise it.
 Beyond the clear local impacts of woodland destruction and plastic pellet leakage, we cannot forget that plastics are made from fossil fuels, and plants like this are a global climate issue.